Learn the Root of the Pharisees' Resistance of the Lord Jesus in the Bible from 3 Aspects

 Brother Zheng’s eyes lit up and he said eagerly: “Oh!
 Thanks be to the Lord!
 Hurry to fellowship with us.”
 “Yeah, Brother Li, please tell us,” other co-workers also chimed in.

-Then Brother Li started fellowshiping: “From this passage we can see the main reason why the Pharisees resisted the Lord Jesus is that they believed in God without seeking the truth or life, but only focused on the letters of the Scripture.
+Then Brother Li started fellowshiping: “From this passage we can see the main reason why the Pharisees resisted the Lord Jesus is that they believed in God without pursuing the truth and life, but only focused on the letters of the Scripture.
 They didn’t know the substance of the Messiah prophesied in the Scripture or what He has and is, but held to the letters of the scriptures about the coming of the Messiah and were full of imaginations about Him.
 When the work of the Lord Jesus did not match up with their notions and imagination, they didn’t let go of themselves to seek God’s work.
 Instead, they desperately denied and resisted the Lord Jesus.
 The Bible prophesied, ‘For to us a child is born, to us a son is given: and the government shall be on his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, on the throne of David, and on his kingdom, to order it, and to establish it with judgment and with justice from now on even for ever’ (Isaiah 9:6-7).
 Based on the literal meaning of the prophecies, the Pharisees believed that since the Messiah would come to power, without a doubt He would be born into a royal palace and would look extraordinary, and possess unusual talents.
 In addition, He would be good at fighting like King David, lead them to overthrow the rule of the Romans and rescue them from the oppression and misery inflicted by the Romans.
 However, the truth was that the Lord Jesus was born in a manger, lived in a very average carpenter’s home, and looked no different from the most ordinary man.
 What was particularly out of line with their notions, was that the Lord Jesus did not act as their king and lead them to overthrow the Romans’ rule as they had imagined.
 Instead, He taught them to be tolerant and patient, and to love their enemies.
 Because there was nothing in the work of the Lord Jesus that was in line with their imaginings, they could not acknowledge at all that the Lord Jesus was the Messiah they had been waiting for, and they refused to accept and strongly resisted and convicted His work.”

 Brother Zheng said excitedly: “These words are so good.
 They truly reveal the root of the Pharisees’ resistance to the Lord Jesus.
 Without this fellowship, we really would have never understood this.”
 “Yes,” the other brothers and sisters all said.

 Brother Li continued with his fellowship: “The second reason why the Pharisees resisted the Lord Jesus is that they were stubborn and conservative.
 They did not understand the principles or direction of the work of the Holy Spirit, so they delimited God’s work within the Old Testament.
 When the work of the Lord Jesus exceeded the Old Testament—on a Sunday, for instance, the Lord Jesus didn’t go into the temple to observe the Sabbath but worked with His disciples, and when the disciples were hungry, they plucked and ate ears of grain—the Pharisees condemned the Lord Jesus for His not keeping the laws and commandments, and denied that His work was from God.
 They said, ‘This man is not of God, because he keeps not the sabbath day’ (John 9:16).
 In addition, they tried to find all kinds of accusations against the Lord Jesus and blasphemed and condemned His work.
 They said that He was deceiving man and that He relied on the prince of the devils to cast out demons, and so on.
 In the end, they used the excuse that ‘the Lord Jesus has betrayed the Bible and has not obeyed the law’ to nail the merciful Lord Jesus to the cross.
-So, if wewithout knowing His work or seeking the truth, but we judge the new work of God based on His work of the past, we will defy God far too easily.”
+So, if we believe in God without knowing His work or seeking the truth, but we judge the new work of God based on His work of the past, we will defy God far too easily.”

 Others nodded their heads thoughtfully.